 Dams are an awesome sight.
 But a Dam Construction is not easy.
 The Dams are huge, beautiful, and scary.
 When great volumes of water gush out through the high gates of a dam, it sends chills down the spine.

 A dam is basically a system to control and utilize the power of running water using lock gates.
 It is built with concrete, rock, earth, steel, or a combination of these to maintain its imperviousness.
 The technique used in dam construction essentially involves building a deep reservoir on the upstream side to achieve multiple benefits.
 There are nearly 4300 large dams in India and some more are under construction.
-Below are some quick points why dams are important for development of vast areas around them:
+Below are some quick points as to why dams are important for the development of vast areas around them:

 - Hydroelectric power generation

 - Supply of water for domestic and city use

 - Supply of water for industrial use

 - Flood control